rkuma183/wilsonmar.github.io/_posts/2017-08-03-git-macros.md

 {% include _toc.html %}

-This is a hands-on tutorial on how you can save time working with Git and GitHub.
+This is a hands-on tutorial on how you can configure and use Terminal and macros to save time working with Git and GitHub.
 The steps are intended for "newbies" new to the operating system.

 ## Default Terminal on MacOS